 If so, maybe consider an adult dog that’s already trained to deal with such threats instead of a puppy.
 Most well-trained protection dogs aren’t even for sale until they are 2-3 years old.

-Best Breeds For Women
+Best Dog Breeds For Single Women

 Dobermans are often called ‘velcro dogs’ because they insist on clinging to their owner’s side.
 So, if you love having a dog that follows you around this would be a great breed for you.